b30wulf/RedlineSpam/README.md

 `$ sudo service tor restart`

 # Weaponization
-With the flag `--weaponization_path <path>` you can tell RedlineSpam to get a payload of your choice and send it to the attacker as a bait.
+With the flag `--weaponization_path <path>` you can tell RedlineSpam to get a payload of your choice (currently only .exe files) and send it to the attacker as a bait.
 Use cases for this might be leveraging CobaltStrike beacons etc.